Last quarterly update:

 Access our network of SBA lenders that include leading nationwide banks, credit unions, and other financial institutions.
 Our lending partners are used to handling applications for liquor store financing so they will diligently pursue your opportunity.

-There are countless SBA approved lenders that are ready to offer you a liquor store SBA loan and these are just some of the top lenders:
+There are countless SBA approved lenders that are ready to offer you a loan for a liquor store and these are just some of the top lenders:

 |Rank||Bank||City||State||# of Loans||Avg Loan $||Avg Interest|